Take a fresh look at your lifestyle.

 Then Allah shall turn clemently after that to whomever He wishes.
 Indeed, Allah is all-forgiving, all-merciful.

-For our sins to be forgiven and our needs to be fulfilled, we must repent and return to Allah by reforming ourselves and never committing the wrongs we had committed ever again.
+For Allah to forgive our sins and fulfill our needs, we must repent and return to Allah by reforming ourselves.
+Additionally, we should never commit the wrongs we had committed ever again.
 That is when Allah will return to us and accept our repentance.
 We should not delay our repentance.
-The more quickly we realize our faults and repent of them, the more quickly they will be forgiven:
+The more quickly we realize our faults and repent of them, the more quickly Allah will forgive them:

 إِنَّمَا التَّوْبَةُ عَلَى اللَّهِ لِلَّذِينَ يَعْمَلُونَ السُّوءَ بِجَهَالَةٍ ثُمَّ يَتُوبُونَ مِن قَرِيبٍ فَأُولَٰئِكَ يَتُوبُ اللَّهُ عَلَيْهِمْ ۗ وَكَانَ اللَّهُ عَلِيمًا حَكِيمًا ﴿١٧﴾